jakwesoneil/Personal-Project/README.md

-A Unity Game Maze using C# Scripts and Unity.
+A Unity Game Maze using C# Scripts and Unity for Unity Junior Programmer Pathway.